BIMSBbioinfo/pigx_docs/pigx-scrna-seq.md

 The output of the pipeline is located inside `test_dir/out` directory.

-**CHECK REPORT NAME**
-The `Report.html` inside the `Reports` directory gives a general overview about the single cell experiment and the peak calling.
+The `scRNA-Seq.report.html` inside the `Mapped` directory gives a general overview about the single cell experiments.

 # Preparing Input